DamesMakingGames/manual/manual/procedure-conflict-resolution.md

    When communicating in writing the complainant will note in their correspondence that they are making an informal complaint and are communicating in order to get help to resolve it.

 4. Responsible Contact People for Informal Complaint:
-   - **Staff** as Complainant – contact your immediate supervisor.
-If the respondent is the immediate supervisor, then contact the Executive Director \(ED\).
-If the immediate supervisor is both the ED and the Respondent, then staff will contact the staff liaison on the Conflict Resolution Committee
    - **ED** as Complainant – contact the Chair.
 If the Respondent is the Chair, then contact the staff liaison on the Conflict Resolution Sub-committee.
 If the Respondents involve multiple directors, the ED will contact the Internal Advisor.
    - **Director** as Complainant – contact the ED.
 If the respondent is the ED or Chair, then contact the Internal Advisor.
    - **Member of the organization, or member of the public** as Complainant - contact designated staff.
 If the Respondent is the designated staff, contact the ED.
 If the Respondent is the ED, then contact the Internal Advisor.